JasonvanBrackel/breaking-the-monolith/README.md

 - Written Unit Test for When a message is sent
   - We can't cover this in large applications, test as you go
     - [See Working Effectively with Legacy Code](https://www.amazon.com/Working-Effectively-Legacy-Michael-Feathers/dp/0131177052)
+- Create an API
+- Create a repository to talk to the existing chat app.

 ### Test 1: When a new user joins